aztecher/toyvmm-book/en/src/01_running_tiny_code_in_vm.md

 # 01. Running Tiny Code in VM

-Tiny code execution is now based on [QuickStart](./quickstart.md) content, so please check it first.
+Tiny code execution is no longer supported in the current latest commit.

+You may be able to verify it by checking out past commits, but please be aware that resolving package dependencies may be challenging.

+This chapter is documented in a way that you can get a sense of its behavior without actually running it, so please feel reassured about that.

 ### DeepDive ToyVMM instruction and how to run tiny code in VM